SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch7.md

    And stack allocation has several advantages over the heap:
    1. It is faster cause all it has done is simply adjusting the sp
    2. Does not need to be freed.

+   > Variable-length array in C99 is implemented using this.